Helping you grow closer to God

 And you pick up the story in John 10.
 Open your notes if you will.
 And as you do, John chapter 10, we are going to get the story of Jesus speaking to a mixed group of people, some trying to kill Him and some who believed.

-Now, I don’t know about you, and I didn’t grow up in the church, didn’t grow up reading the Bible, but if I wanted to know about God’s compassion and I heard those six verses about a parable about sheep, it didn’t do a lot for me, okay?
-Anybody here get a warm, ooey-gooey feeling in that one?
+Now, I don’t know about you, and I didn’t grow up in the Church, didn’t grow up reading the Bible, but if I wanted to know about God’s compassion and I heard those six verses about a parable about sheep, it didn’t do a lot for me, okay?

 If you understand the culture, you’ll understand what He now says later.
 What He basically said was, “Look, you all understand how life works with sheep.”
 It’s an agrarian culture, they are shepherds, they can’t grow a whole lot, the land isn’t all that good.